Uriasej/Humanities-Notes/2nd Semester/Chapter-7/Chapter-7.md

 * Venice considered itself blessed by Saint Mark, whose relics resided in the cathedral of Saint Mark's.

 * The Contarini family is associated with Venice's Ca'd'Oro.

+* According to Vasari, Giorgione did not make preliminary drawings for his paintings.

+* The painting, *Pastoral Concert*, includes a fully clothed nobleman playing a lute while a nude woman plays a flute.

+* The painting, *Venus of Urbino*, includes a dog sleeping on white sheets.